yizou275/AlgoGroup_Application/README.md

 - We are NOT looking for elaborate write-ups or hundreds of lines of code, nor do we want you to spend more than 3 hours on this.
 We just want to get a feel for your technical abilities, thoroughness at a glance, and general approach to problem solving!

 ## Questions
-Note: we don't have a preference for which problem you solve (just like we don't have a preference for this application method over the personal site), but our evaluation of tougher tasks will be more lenient.
+Note: we don't have a preference for which problem you solve, but our evaluation of tougher tasks will be more lenient.
 Simply follow the instructions for the question you choose.

 ### Option 1: FIND DUPLICATE
 - Implement a function to identify a duplicate integer in an unsorted array